 One example of a built-in messenger is a fitness app’s chat.
 The users need this functionality to keep in touch with their coach and share their achievements with friends.
 Having a coach and like-minded people at one’s fingertips can be very motivating.

-Moreover, when built-in chats are used for chit-chat, sending fun stickers and emoji, and audio and video file sharing, more users tend to ‘stick’ to the app.
+Moreover, when built-in chats are used for chit-chat, sending fun stickers and emoji, audio and video file sharing, more users tend to ‘stick’ to the app.

 Now, the educational portal users have at their disposal private, group, and event chats and media sharing options - and it is a small bit of what we can develop.
-Custom emoji and stickers are the next tasks, aiming to make the service even more appealing for youngsters.
+Custom emoji and stickers are the next task, aiming to make the service even more appealing for youngsters.

 Final Thoughts